python/typeshed/README.md

 and are automatically released (multiple times a day, when needed) by [typeshed internal machinery](https://github.com/typeshed-internal/stub_uploader).

-PyCharm, pytype etc. work in a similar way, for more details see documentation for the type-checking tool you are using.
+Type checkers should be able to use these stub packages when installed.
+For more details, see the documentation for your type checker.

 ### The `_typeshed` package